0xPolybit/toonbuilder/README.md

 <p align="center" style="text-align: center; font-size: 16px;">Convert JSON and XML files to TOON, a schema-aware data formatting for LLM prompts.</p>

+> [!IMPORTANT]
+> The original author of the TOON data formatting is xxx and an implementation of a TOON conversion system in Python already exists (https://github.com/toon-format/toon-python).
+This serves as a more thorough implementation of the package.

 ## Table of Contents

 - [Why Toon?](#why-toon)